alexisrosuel/gpy-test/README.md

 Note that this implementation assumes that the time series is complex gaussian, which removes all the terms proportional to E|X|^4 -3.
 A later improvement to the package could support that.

-See notebooks/howto.ipynb for an example of how to use the package

-See also notebooks/leverl_power_check.ipynb for a study of the performance of this test.
+See notebooks/howto.ipynb for an example of how to use the package, and the other notebooks in the same folder for some assessment of the performance of this test.